 You have an old car you depend on to get to work

 Your parents live overseas or are in poor health

-- Your monthly 'LIVE' expenses exceed 50% of your take home pay
+- Your monthly 'CHORE' expenses exceed 50% of your take home pay

 Review your decision annually